biocompute-objects/bcotool/README.md

 # BCO-TOOL

-This is the BioComput package.
+This is the BioCompute package.

 ## To install: